ArminKleinert/NeonLyra/core_functions.md

   Pure?
 Yes

-  Generics for foldr and foldl
+  Generics for foldr and foldl.
 ```
 ### Function: `foldr#list`
 ```